Insulince/jnet/README.md

  - [x] Serialize and Deserialize networks to and from strings
  - [ ] Documentation (lol)
- - [ ] Store and Read networks from file.
+ - [x] Store and Read networks ~~from file~~ outside of program.
  - [ ] Command Line Interface
  - [ ] Verbose & Silent mode
  - [ ] Allow different activation functions
- - [ ] Expose statistics about network in Public API
+ - [x] Expose statistics about network in Public API
  - [ ] Concurrency/Parallelism
  - [x] Stabilize Library (no panics for misconfiguration or silly mistakes)
+ - [ ] Standardize and export common error cases for downstream consumption
+ - [ ] Cancellation of training process mid-session

 ## Inspiration and Thanks